ls2716/LearningExtortion/README.md

-# Learning Extortion in Pricing Duopoly Competition
+# Learning to Extort Rational Opponents in Pricing Duopoly

 The code supports the research presented in Chapter 4 of the PhD thesis: